Introducing Event Aggregator

 As long as a site is providing their calendar data in a standardized iCal or ICS format, Event Aggregator should be able to import events from that site.
 If a site is not providing their calendar data that way, you may need to use an alternate tool like our Eventbrite Tickets plugin.

 Event Aggregator is available for WordPress sites running the FREE version of The Events Calendar plugin (version 4.3 or higher).

 Our Filter Bar plugin helps visitors navigate your calendar by adding a configurable set of filters to your event pages, allowing users to search by event category, post tag, venue, organizer, day of the week, and more.
 Learn more about the Filter Bar.

-If you have questions about functionality or what tools are best for you, please post a thread in our Pre-Sales Forum and we’ll be happy to help!
+If you have questions about functionality or what tools are best for you, please post a thread to our Pre-Sales Help Desk and we’ll be happy to help!

 If you are going to be using Events Calendar PRO on your site it’s worth noting that while Event Aggregator can import recurring events, once imported they will become standalone, single events—rather than a connected series of events.